angelonels/Impactify/README.md

 5. **Commit** — Backend applies cleaning rules and finalizes dataset.
 6. **Analyze** — User queries data in plain English.
 7. **AI Processing** — Backend retrieves schema and queries LLM for SQL + chart type.
-8. **Execution** — SQL is validated and executed on user’s private dataset.
+8. **Execution** — SQL is validated and executed on the user’s private dataset.
 9. **Visualization** — Frontend dynamically renders the chart.
 10. **Dashboard Save** — Users can pin, save, and manage dashboards.